Quadratic Stability of Entropy Minimizers under Block-Separable Convex Constraints: Relation to Classical Entropy Inequalities

-This inequality is fundamentally \emph{two-state} in nature: it compares a state $\rho$ to a fixed reference state $\sigma$.
+Pinsker's inequality \cite{Pinsker1964,Csiszar1967} provides a quantitative relation between relative entropy and trace distance by comparing two fixed states.
+Related continuity bounds for the von Neumann entropy were established by Fannes~\cite{Fannes1973}, Audenaert~\cite{Audenaert2007}, and Winter~\cite{Winter2016}, yielding sharp global moduli of continuity for entropy as a function of states.

-By contrast, Theorem~\ref{thm:entropy-stability} concerns the entropy functional itself as a variational object over a constraint set.
-No reference state is fixed in advance; rather, the entropy minimizer emerges intrinsically from the geometry of the constraint set.
+These inequalities are complementary in spirit to the present work: they control either relative entropy with respect to a fixed reference state or uniform continuity of entropy on the full state space.
+By contrast, Theorem~\ref{thm:entropy-stability} treats the entropy functional itself as a variational object over a structured constraint set, with no reference state fixed a priori; the entropy minimizer instead emerges intrinsically from the geometry of the constraint.